NdtXBL/boiii-vanilla/README.md

 - Disabled external console opening by default (it can now be opened with Ctrl+Shift+M)
 - Disabled external console shutting down the program when closed
 - Dvars (besides the BOIII MP Stats) are now not saved
-- Fixed the stats features (unlock all, class slots, etc.) from crossingg over to the campaign
+- Fixed the stats features (unlock all, class slots, etc.) from crossing over to the campaign
 - Fixed a bug that gives you two campaign decorations for free, causing you to gain XP and an unfair advantage on Any% runs
 - Re-enabled the safehouse countdown feature as it was removed in Ezz.
 I loved this but it provides an unfair advantage against vanilla BO3
 - Lowered Max FPS back down to 240 (as it was in vanilla BO3) due to the unfair advantage